New Mexico Goatheads

 The New Mexico Goatheads are a future professional minor league ice hockey team based in Rio Rancho, New Mexico, in the Albuquerque metropolitan area.
-The Goatheads will play in the ECHL and bring New Mexico their first professional hockey team since the folding of the New Mexico Scorpions in 2009.
+The Goatheads will play in the ECHL as an affiliate of the Colorado Avalanche of the NHL and the Colorado Eagles of the AHL and bring New Mexico its first professional hockey team since the folding of the New Mexico Scorpions in 2009.
 Home games will be played at Rio Rancho Events Center.

-The Goatheads are owned by Rev Entertainment, who also operate the Cleburne Railroaders and Kane County Cougars of the American Association of Professional Baseball.
+The Goatheads are owned by Rev Entertainment, which also operates the Cleburne Railroaders and Kane County Cougars of the American Association of Professional Baseball.
 It was also announced that the Dallas Stars will act as consultants in hockey operations and player development.

 History

 Formation

 Attempts to form an ECHL expansion team in Rio Rancho by a different ownership group were first reported in 2022 with intent to play in 2023, which never materialized.
 In May 2025, the ECHL announced that it would be awarding an expansion franchise to the city of Rio Rancho, New Mexico, marking the return of professional hockey to the state.